How to Manually Sync Audio and Video in DaVinci Resolve (2026 Professional Guide)

 The Problem: Understanding Why the Algorithm Fails You

-Why does the sophisticated engine within DaVinci Resolve occasionally fail to auto-sync?
-The software’s algorithm is essentially a pattern-matching robot; it searches for identical frequency peaks and valleys in two different waveforms.
 If your camera’s internal microphone was ten feet away in a cavernous, reverberant room, and the Sennheiser boom mic was hovering just twelve inches from the talent's mouth, the two resulting waveforms look nothing alike to a computer.
 One is a sharp, punchy landscape of transients; the other is a blurred, muddy mess of reflections and background noise.
 Manual syncing requires you to become the algorithm, using your human eyes and ears to detect the common rhythmic heartbeat that the machine is blind to.

 1. The Anatomy of a Waveform: Reading the Topography of Sound